jacobvosmaer/itunes_tools/README.md

 the inodes of _all_ file tracks in your iTunes library when you run it.
 It does not check for doubles in its input.

+## Silly example
+Select some file tracks in iTunes and run

+    itunes_selection | make_itunes_playlist "Don't need no plus button" -

+to make a playlist out of them without using the "+" button in the lower left of the screen.